tutorbookapp/tutorbook/README.md

 ### Analytics

 TB uses [Segment](https://segment.com) to collect analytics from both the client and the server.
-When defining events, we use Segment's recommended [object-action framework](https://segment.com/academy/collecting-data/naming-conventions-for-clean-data/).
+When defining events, I use Segment's recommended [object-action framework](https://segment.com/academy/collecting-data/naming-conventions-for-clean-data/).
 Each event name includes an object (e.g. Product, Application) and an action on that object (e.g. Viewed, Installed, Created).

 TB also has in-app analytics features for orgs to use.
-We collect a few totals every day (based on Algolia tags) and store them in a Firestore subcollection (`/orgs/<orgId>/analytics`).
-Those totals are constantly being updated as API requests come in (e.g. when a new user is created, we increment the "Total Users" statistic by one) and thus are always up-to-date.
+It collects a few totals every day (based on Algolia tags) and stores them in a Firestore subcollection (`/orgs/<orgId>/analytics`).
+Those totals are constantly being updated as API requests come in (e.g. when a new user is created, TB increments the "Total Users" statistic by one) and thus are always up-to-date.
 All of those totals are based on filterable tags (e.g. "Total Users Matched") which allows admins to view all the users/matches/meetings that have certain tags, answering questions